Akminime/StefanGame/README.md

 - **Einherjar** are chosen warriors who dwell in Valhalla, led by Odin.
 They possess enhanced combat skills and resilience, embodying the Norse warrior spirit.
 Their armor and weapons have a distinct mystical quality with hues of silver and blue.
 These spirit warriors lack speed but gain in health.

+- **Future Races** include the Jotnar, powerfull giants from the realm of Jotunheim, the Elves, creatures that deal with magic that dwell from Alfhiem.

 ---

 **Structures** are placeable by the character and range from the **Main Base** to simple **Miners** or **Barricades**.